Graphic of half an amoeba

 Sculpting Innate Immunity

 As the body’s first line of defence, the innate immune system has enormous therapeutic potential, sensing and initiating responses to infection, injury, metabolic stress, and chronic inflammation.
-Modulating innate immunity with precision and control could unlock a new paradigm in human health.
+Modulating innate immunity with precision and accuracy could unlock a new paradigm in human health.

 What is an opportunity space?

 Opportunity spaces are areas of research that we believe are ripe for breakthroughs.
-They are defined by our Programme Directors, and must be highly consequential for society, under-explored relative to its potential impact, and ripe for new talent, perspectives, or resources to change what’s possible.
+They are defined by our Programme Directors, and must be highly consequential for society, under-explored relative to their potential impact, and ripe for new talent, perspectives, or resources to change what’s possible.

 Core beliefs